wbic16/phext-notepad/TweetStorm.md

 This gives us access to a text space of 50 million pages.
 If we break this text space up into manageable chunks, we will need a space that is 100 x 100 x 100 x 50 characters.
-This corresponds to the first 4 dimensions of Terse (Columns, Lines, Scrolls, and Sections).
+This corresponds to the first 4 dimensions of Phext (Columns, Lines, Scrolls, and Sections).

-But Terse doesn't stop there.
-We intend for this format to be the text format for the AGI age.
-So we turned the dial up to 11.
+But Phext doesn't stop there.
+I intend for this format to be the text format for the ASI age.
+So I turned the dial up to 11.
 This should give us enough flexibility to manage very complex interactions with our computers.

 File Format Design
 ------------------
-Terse files are meant to be plain text extended to 11 dimensions.
+Phexts are meant to be plain text extended to 11 dimensions.

-Terse repurposes some historic ASCII control codes (0x01 - 0x1F) to provide users with up to 11 dimensions of free-form text.
+Phext repurposes some historic ASCII control codes (0x01 - 0x1F) to provide users with up to 11 dimensions of free-form text.
 All other characters not listed here are standard UTF-8 text.